Organic chemistry: Structural drawings

 Organic molecules are described more commonly by drawings or structural formulas, combinations of drawings and chemical symbols.
 The line-angle formula is simple and unambiguous.
 In this system, the endpoints and intersections of each line represent one carbon, and hydrogen atoms can either be notated explicitly or assumed to be present as implied by tetravalent carbon.

 This diagram shows 5 distinct structural representations of the organic compound butane.
 The left-most structure is a bond-line drawing where the hydrogen atoms are removed.
-The 2nd structure has the hydrogens added depicted—the dark wedged bonds indicate the hydrogen atoms are coming toward the reader, the hashed bonds indicate the atoms are oriented away from the reader, and the solid (plain) bonds indicate the bonds are in the plane of the screen/paper.
+The second structure shows the added hydrogens depicted—the dark wedged bonds indicate the hydrogen atoms are coming toward the reader, the hashed bonds indicate the atoms are oriented away from the reader, and the solid (plain) bonds indicate the bonds are in the plane of the screen/paper.
 The middle structure shows the four carbon atoms.
-The 4th structure is a representation just showing the atoms and bonds without 3-dimensions.
+The 4th structure is a representation just showing the atoms and bonds without three dimensions.
 The right-most structure is a condensed structure representation of butane.

 History

-By 1880 an explosion in the number of chemical compounds being discovered occurred assisted by new synthetic and analytical techniques.
-Grignard described the situation as "chaos le plus complet" (complete chaos) due to the lack of convention it was possible to have multiple names for the same compound.
+By 1880 an explosion in the number of chemical compounds being discovered occurred, assisted by new synthetic and analytical techniques.
+Grignard described the situation as "chaos le plus complet" (complete chaos) due to the lack of convention, it was possible to have multiple names for the same compound.
 This led to the creation of the Geneva rules in 1892.